GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex3_quality_filtering.md

 trimmomatic PE <keyword flags> <sequence input> <sequence output> <trimming parameters>
 ```

 The trimming parameters are processed in the order you specify them.
-This is a delierate behaviour but can have some unexpected consequences for new users.
+This is a deliberate behaviour but can have some unexpected consequences for new users.

 For example, consider these two scenarios: